LeonardoBonacci/oogway/README.md

 ElasticSearch is used to create a simple knowledge base with (borrowed) wisdom, referred to here as 'the Oracle'.
 Go here https://www.elastic.co/ and install ElasticSearch on your computer.
 I'm using version 2.4.4 and it runs fine.
 Define a cluster named 'delphi'.
 To simply test it you can leave default values for all other configurations.

-Through ActiveMQ the different micro-services communicate.
-Go here http://activemq.apache.org/ and install ActiveMQ.
-Version 5.14.5. should do.
+Through RabbitMQ the different micro-services communicate.
+Go here https://www.rabbitmq.com/ and install RabbitMQ.
+Version 3.6.10. should do.
 No need to configure anything.
 Just run it.

 At last, for playing with logs also install logstash.
 Adapt and run run-env.bat to start up the just mentioned tooling in one go.